IBMStreams/streamsx.documentation/docs/4.1/messaging/kafka-operators-getting-started.markdown

         param
             propertiesFile : &quot;etc/consumer.properties&quot; ;
             topic : $topic ;
-            <b style="color:blue">partition : getChannel()</b> ;
     }
 </code></pre>

 If you would like to consume in parallel within a consistent region, check out this <a target="_blank" href="https://github.com/IBMStreams/streamsx.messaging/tree/master/samples/KafkaConsistentRegionConsumerParallel">KafkaConsistentRegionConsumerParallel sample</a>.

-<div class="alert alert-danger" role="alert"><b>Warning: </b>Do not rely on Kafka consumer rebalancing to consume in parallel.
-We have experienced many issues with failed rebalancing, and there is no way to know ahead of time which partitions each consumer will be reading from.</div>

 ## Advanced Parallel Processing
 **This section is under construction**